casper-network/docs-archive/part-a/01-abstract-consensus.md

 ### Estimator

 Upon creation of a new message $m$, a validator must decide what consensus value $m$ will vote for.
-We limit the freedom here by enforcing that the selected consensus value is constrained by certain function, called **estimator**.
-Assumption here is that estimator is fixed upfront and used by all validators.
-This function as allowed to depend only on justifications of message $m$ and it returns a subset of consensus values.
+We limit the freedom here by enforcing that the selected consensus value is constrained by a certain function, called **estimator**.
+The assumption here is that an estimator is fixed upfront and used by all validators.
+This function is allowed to depend only on justifications of message $m$ and it returns a subset of consensus values.
 When a validator makes a vote, it is allowed to:

 - either pick a value from the subset returned by the estimator
 - or pick $None$, so create a message voting for nothing